dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/enum-torch-state.md

 # EnumTorchState

-`EnumTorchState` is the enumeration of preset barcode setting templates.
+`EnumTorchState` is the enumeration for available torch (flash) states.

 ```js
 enum EnumTorchState{